kiba/Writings/for_science/chp24_reckoning.md

 "We still have to unpack," Diana noted.

-"Well, it will keep us busy and not thinking too hard about this situation....I guess"
+"Well, it will keep us busy and not thinking too hard about this situation....I guess."

 ***
 **Hours ago...**
+**Cindy Blue**

+Correspondent Cindy Blue of the Vale News Network never love her job more than today.
+She was there, on Sidonia, being one of the few handful Remnan allowed on the ark ship at any given moment.